Lohitvardhan/PasswordManager/README.md

 MYSQL_PASSWORD = password
 ```

-Replace user and password with the username ad password you gave to the MySQL User that you created above.
+Replace user and password with the username and password you gave to the MySQL User that you created above.

 ## Run